wjhopper/sds201_labs/_lectures/Data Types and Manipulation.md

 ---
-title: 'Lecture 3: Confidence Intervals'
+title: 'Lecture 3: Data Types and Manipulation'
 author: Will Hopper
 ---